moejaber89/nagios--centos7/manual-installation.md

 18) open the web browser then re inter ip address/nagios insert you username and password
-192.168.x.xx/nagios in your url web browser
+192.168.x.xx/nagios in your url web browser you could copy whats come after # only and it should do the job